 I generally make the Paneer or cottage cheese at home.
-Boil 1 liter Milk, squeeze a lime, or add 1 tbsp of vinegar to the boiling milk and stir nicely.
+Boil 1 litre Milk, squeeze a lime, or add 1 tbsp of vinegar to the boiling milk and stir nicely.
 The whey will separate and then strain the contents through a muslin cloth.
 Hang the muslin cloth till all the whey flows out.
 Put the cheese with the muslin cloth on a plate, with a heavy container on it.Once the cheese is set, remove from the cloth and cut as desired.If you want to store it then place it in a bowl of water, and keep it in the refrigerator.
-Marinate the paneer(cheese) with the salt, chili powder, pav bhaji masala, and garlic paste and food color.
+Marinate the paneer(cheese) with the salt, chilli powder, pav bhaji masala, and garlic paste and food colour.
 Smear the gram flour with wet fingers over the paneer.

 Keep aside for ½ hour.Heat the oil and fry the paneer till the outer is crisp.
 Drain on paper towels.
 Mix a little chilli powder and pav bhaji masala over the fried paneer and garnish with onion rings and a lemon wedge.
 Serve with green chutney dip or garlic sauce.

 A droolicious starter, with a crispy and spicy outer layer with a smooth, mouth-melting core at the centre.